QubesOS/qubes-builder/doc/Configuration.md

 Set to "1" to enforce only version-tagged packages copied to updates repo (update-repo-* targets).

+### HTML_FORMAT
+> Default: no value

+Set to "1" to output status information formated/colored with HTML instead of ANSI control characters.
+Currently affects only `make check-release-status`.

 ### DEBUG
 > Default: no value